Liechtenstein

 Without prejudice to more general statutory provisions, local authorities shall be able to determine their own internal administrative structures in order to adapt them to local needs and ensure effective management.

-As a consequence, the rapporteurs consider that paragraphs 1 and 2 of Article 6 of the Charter are complied with in Liechtenstein.
+Therefore, the rapporteurs consider that Article 6.1 of the Charter is complied with in Liechtenstein.

 Article 6.2